ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 Or in *this* reddit thread.

 ..
-NOTE: Reddit tread to be made, add hyperlink
+TODO: Reddit thread to be made, bookmarked?, add hyperlink

 The preferred method for submitting large edits would be via GitHub Pull Request.
-But we can make accommodations for anyone who would like to contribute but isn't familiar with version-control systems like Git.
+But we can make accommodations for anyone who would like to contribute but is not familiar with version-control systems like Git.

 License
 -------
 We use the GPL-3 license (see above) for documentation, see the header.
-This is both simplicity because it is the same license as the project code.
+This is for simplicity because it is the same license as the project code.
 And because the documentation gets parsed in other tools before it reaches its final form.

 Github
 ------